 Our typical bill was between €70-€80 for dinner and included a starter, main course and two drinks each.
 Mr. Sunny had beer as always, and I enjoyed red wine.
 To see more about what I suggest you eat in Malta, take a few minutes to watch this…

 To make sure you don’t miss any Sunny updates about visiting Malta, be sure to subscribe to the Sunny News.
-Upcoming videos that will be linked to this article when they are ready include:
+Upcoming videos and advice articles that will be linked to this article when they are ready include:

 - Game of Thrones Tour Review

 - What to Pack When You Visit Malta

 - Luzzu Cruises Review- Gozo, Comino, Blue Lagoon

 On the blog you can also find my review of Air Malta and Grand Hotel Excelsior Malta.
 I haven’t created a video of the cruise and Blue Lagoon experience yet.
 If that’s something you would like to see, please let me know in the comments.
 Also, leave any questions you think I can answer about planning your Malta trip here or on YouTube.
 If you have been to Malta, it would be great if you can add your advice here too!